-Exterior residential doors are locked for the protection of residents, the community, and their property.
-Door propping or allowing unauthorized persons to enter a residence hall may create an unsafe environment.
-Door propping is defined as placing an object on, under or around an exterior door to prevent it from locking and allowing persons other than yourself access to the building.
-Holding the door open for another person who is not permitted to have access to the building is also prohibited.
+Interior and exterior residential doors are locked throughout most of the year stay for the protection of residents, the community, and their property.
+(Exceptions may be Move-In and Move-Out periods.)
+Door propping is defined as placing an object on, under, or around an exterior or interior door to prevent it from closing/locking when leaving the space.
+Propped doors may allow people not assigned to building or room access to the space.
+Door propping or allowing unauthorized persons to enter a residence hall and/or residence hall room may create an unsafe environment.
+Holding the door open for another person who is not permitted to have access to the building and/or room is also prohibited.